wxtim/tunebook-companion/README.md

   - 2008
 #### Remember Me
   - 1995
+#### Over To You
+  - 2015: Many thanks to Philip Howard for data inputting.
+#### Clough Family Tunebook
+  - 2012: Many thanks to Philip Howard for data inputting.

 # Roadmap

-1. Build a proof of concept with simple test data.
+- [x] Build a proof of concept with simple test data
-2. Deploy PoC on GH pages using GH actions to build the project. - this should make the deployment repeatable.
+- [x] Deploy PoC on GH pages using GH actions to build the project. - this should make the deployment repeatable.
-3. Add backend data to produce a basic app.
+- [x] Add backend data to produce a basic app.
-4. Add a means to save user preferences about which tune books they have.
+- [ ] Add a means to save user preferences about which tune books they have.
-5. Add an I'm feeling lucky.
+- [ ] Add an I'm feeling lucky.
-6. Add links to foltunefinder and/or the session if tune exists but not in an edition you own.
+- [ ] Add links to folktunefinder and/or the session
+      if tune exists but not in an edition you own.

 ## Desired appearance: